 Bearded Seal

-The bearded seal gets its name from the long white whiskers on its muzzle.
+The bearded seal gets its name from the long whiskers on its muzzle.
 Another English name for them, “square flipper”, refers to their large pectoral flippers which are flattened at the ends.
 These characteristics, plus the fact that the head appears small relative to the overall body size, make the bearded seal easy to distinguish from other northern seals.

 Bearded seals are found throughout the Arctic and are the largest species of seal in the north being able to reach lengths of 2.1–2.7 m in length and weigh between 200–430 kg (DFO 2016).
 Males and females are difficult to distinguish, although in the spring the females tend to be slightly larger than the males.
-The largest bearded seal recorded was a female that weighed 432 kg (Cameron et al. 2010) and maximum body size is reached when the seal is 9–10 years old.
+The largest bearded seal recorded was a female that weighed 432 kg (Cameron et al., 2010) and maximum body size is reached when the seal is 9–10 years old.
 Bearded seals may live for up to 30 years.

 Abundance